CoderLovely08/SEM-III/CAO/Readme.md

-### This folder contains all the Computer Organization and Architecture notes.
+### This folder contains Computer Organization and Architecture notes.